feedzai/pdb/README.md

 ### Alter Table

 With PDB you can change some aspects of a previously created tables.
-After calling the the addEntity method with the created entity you can continue to modify this local representation by calling the methods described in the previos sections.
+After calling the the addEntity method with the created entity you can continue to modify this local representation by calling the methods described in the previous sections.
 Then to synchronize the local representation with the actual table in the database you call the updateEntity method.

 ```java